Primary Investigator:

 Sayeem Hossain

-Sayeem is a rising junior at Binghamton University majoring in Global Public Health and Economics on the pre-med track.
-He was born in Arizona but grew up in Queens in New York City.
+Sayeem is a senior at Binghamton University majoring in Global Public Health with a minor in Economics on the pre-med track.
+At Binghamton, he serves on the mental health advisory board and has been a project lead as part of the Innovation Scholars program.
+He grew up in Queens in New York City and hopes to attend medical school after taking a gap year.
 He is interested in tackling healthcare disparities, management of health systems, and utilizing innovative methods to improve healthcare access and delivery.
-He has previous experience working and volunteering with older adult populations through community health efforts.
-He has also conducted research in dementia and executive function.
-His passion for cognitive health brought him to the Tiempo Juntos team, where he is excited to be working with the community to prevent cognitive decline.
+He has previous experience working and volunteering with older adult populations through community health initiatives.
+He has also conducted extensive research in dementia and executive function.
+His passion for cognitive health brought him to the Tiempo Juntos team, where he is excited to work with the community to reduce the impacts of cognitive decline and make strides to prevent it through health-promoting behaviors.
 In his free time, he likes to exercise, cook new recipes, and travel to new places.

 Community health promoters: